Doable At Home Back Pain Hacks

 Stretching and Foam Rolling

 Make sure you are stretching and foam rolling religiously.
-My favorite stretches for the back are downward facing dog, side bend, back bend, forward fold, and child’s pose.
-Please see pictures to learn what these entail and feel free to check out my article on foam rolling.
+My favorite stretches for the back are the downward-facing dog, side bend, backbend, forward fold, and child’s pose.
+Please see the pictures to learn what these entail and feel free to check out my article on foam rolling.

 Adequately stretching out the hips and neck can help too since the kinetic chain is connected.
 Having a fitness professional or chiropractor do some assisted stretching with you is probably the most beneficial thing you can do as far as stretching goes.